Dootese/DSA-Project-2/README.md

 ### Results and findings
 From the analysis done results showed that:
-The overall performance rating of male employees is a bit higher than females By region Kaduna paid its employees the highest, but males were slightly more in number than females.
+ - The overall performance rating of male employees is a bit higher than females
+ - By region Kaduna paid its employees the highest, but males were slightly more in number than females.
-Abuja region had almost same number of male and female employees Majority of employees were underpaid
+ - Abuja region had almost same number of male and female employees
+ - Majority of employees were underpaid

 ### Recommendations
-Kaduna region can increase its employment quota for females by just a little The management should focus on increasing employee pay and consider opening branches after dealing with the issue of low pay.
+ - Kaduna region can increase its employment quota for females by just a little more
+ - The management should focus on increasing employee pay and consider opening branches after dealing with the issue of low pay.